 A popular design that gets people talking is ombre nails.
 The process is a little tricky, be sure you head to a professional to get this done correctly.
-Trendy colours include red, black and pale pink.
+Trendy colors include red, black, and pale pink.
 To create a gradual French manicure, opt for a classic white tone on the ends.
 With fingers this fine, you’re going to want to become a hand model.

 SNS Nails With Tips

 For those who aren’t blessed with long nails, why not fake it with tips?
 SNS manicures look excellent with the help of extensions, and they elongate your fingers.
 Again, be sure you head to a professional salon, so the ends don’t look crooked or twisted.
 Light colours like pink, white or baby blue look stunning during warmer months, and dark tones such as navy, black or grey look incredible during winter.